Skip to main content

 Setting up backups can help store the state of an APISIX instance.
 This is also useful while upgrading APISIX to ensure your configuration is saved.

-This document shows how to back up and restore from etcd with both APISIX and etcd running in Docker.
-Most steps work similarly for other deployments.
+This document shows how to back up and restore etcd with both APISIX and etcd running in Docker.
+Replace the container names, network names, and paths in the examples with values from your own deployment.

 Back Up through a Temporary Container